 Hazards such as unusual or unexpected geological formations and other conditions are involved in mineral exploration and development.
 Amarc may become subject to liability for pollution, cave-ins or hazards against which it cannot insure.
 The payment of such liabilities could result in increases in Amarc's operating expenses which could, in turn, have a material adverse effect on Amarc's financial position and its results of operations.
-Although Amarc maintains liability insurance in an amount which it considers adequate, the nature of these risks is such that the liabilities might exceed policy limits, the liabilities and hazards might not be insurable against, or Amarc might elect not to insure itself against such liabilities and costs that could materially increase Amarc's operating expenses.
+Although Amarc maintains liability insurance in an amount which it considers adequate, the nature of these risks is such that the liabilities might exceed policy limits, the liabilities and hazards might not be insurable against, or Amarc might elect not to insure itself against such liabilities due to high premium costs or other reasons.
+In these events, Amarc could incur significant liabilities and costs that could materially increase Amarc's operating expenses.